ClaudiaStr/currency-converter/README.md

 ## General info
 This is a simple currency converter from PLN to EUR, USD, GBP, BTC, CHF.
 ## Usage:
-1.Type the value in PLN.
+1. Type the value in PLN.
-2.Click on "Przelicz"
+2. Click on "Przelicz"
-3.All the values in EUR, USD, GBP,BTC,CHF should be visible right now :)
+3. All the values in EUR, USD, GBP,BTC,CHF should be visible right now :)
-4.To reset the converter click "Resetuj"
+4. To reset the converter click "Resetuj"